reevesrs24/MalWorkz/README.md

 >\- *Robert Ford*

 ## Overview
 MalWorkz is a reinforcment learning engine that attempts to bypass machine learning classifers by manipulating a Portable Executable (PE) file through a set of 6 distinct methods.
 Works with x32 PE/.NET/.dll files and with a variety of file formats such as UPX or MSI.
-The 6 different obfuscation techniques utilized in this engine are header randomization, section addition, code cave creation, AddressOfEntryPoiny section encryption, section renaming and pe signing.
+The 6 different obfuscation techniques utilized in this engine are
+1. Header Randomization
+2. Code Cave Creation
+3. AddressOfEntryPoint Section Encryption
+4. Section Addition
+5. Section Renaming
+6. PE Signing.

 ## Setup
 Python version `3.6` <b>MUST</b> be used.